 - Engage robotics startups with firsthand awareness of DoD missions using robotics, current challenges and needs, and opportunities to engage with the appropriate DoD programs.

-This was the first of our semi-virtual signature event series, bringing together customers and end users in a focused industry with robotics companies whose technology supports those industries.
+This was the first of our semi-virtual Signature Series, bringing together customers and end users in a focused industry with robotics companies whose technology supports those industries.
 Some of our presenters were on-site along with invited guests, and some were remote.

 Marissa McCoy, chief of staff, MITRE, kicked off the event with an overview of innovation organizations across the DoD.
 She stated that the landscape is not always easy to navigate and MITRE has developed a Bridging Innovation website to help describe the various DoD programs, accelerators, incubators, challenges, connectors and funding opportunities.